UBCEnvision/UBCEnvision.github.io/_pages/sponsorship.md

 ## Thank You
 We'd like to thank our sponsors for their kind support and various contributions, without which our student-led projects would not have been possible.
 As a sponsor, your contributions help fund student development and professional growth for undergraduate students.

+Chem-E-Car would like to thank our exclusive Diamond sponsor, Daniel Family Foundation, and the UBC Student Competition Team Fund.
+Our progress as a design team would not be possible without your generous support.

 ## How To Join

 Join one of our sponsorship tiers and recieve the benefits below!

-Our full sponsorship package can be found [here.](/documents/UBC_Envision_2016-2017_Sponsorship.pdf)
+Click [here](/documents/ChemECar_Sponsorship.pdf) for the Chem-E-Car Sponsorship package.

 |                                                        | Bronze       | Silver   | Gold    | Platinum|
 |------------|------------|--------|----------|----------|